stateful/docs.runme.dev/docs/getting-started/vscode-ssh.md

 To execute commands on a remote server using Runme, follow these steps:

-1. **Set up your SSH key configuration**

-Set up your SSH key configuration by following the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+1. Set up your SSH key configuration by following the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-2. **Set Up the Remote Server**

-Ensure you can access the remote server and the necessary permissions to execute commands.
+2. Ensure you can access the remote server and the necessary permissions to execute commands.

-3. **Create a Markdown File**

-Create a `.md` file to connect to the remote server and execute the desired commands.
+3. Create a `.md` file to connect to the remote server and execute the desired commands.

-4. **Create a Block of Code**

-In the .md file, create a block of code that uses the SSH command to connect to the remote server and execute the desired command.
+4. In the .md file, create a block of code that uses the SSH command to connect to the remote server and execute the desired command.

 ```sh {"id":"01HPQBHPSY79T1NSR3P7E27BER"}
 ssh user@remote.server.com 'bash -s' < script.sh